Gdoc/Admin

 Several economists, most notably Paul Krugman, have developed theories of trade in which trade is not due to differences between countries, but instead due to "increasing returns to scale" — an economic term used to denote a technology in which producing extra units of a good becomes cheaper if you operate at a larger scale.

-These models of trade, often referred to as “New Trade Theory”, are helpful in explaining why in the last few years we have seen such rapid growth in two-way exchanges of goods within industries between developed nations.
+These models of trade, often referred to as “New Trade Theory”, help explain why, in the last few years, we have seen such rapid growth in two-way exchanges of goods within industries between developed nations.

-In a much-cited paper, Evenett and Keller (2002) show that both factor endowments and increasing returns help explain production and trade patterns around the world.36
+In a much-cited paper, Evenett and Keller (2002) show that both factor endowments and increasing returns help explain production and trade patterns around the world.37

 You can learn more about New Trade Theory, and the empirical support behind it, in Paul Krugman's Nobel lecture.